Ashiq Husain Khan

-Syed Muhammad Ashiq Hussain Shah (سید محمد عاشق حسین شاہ; born 27 August 1984) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from June 2013 to May 2018.
+Syed Muhammad Ashiq Hussain Shah (سید محمد عاشق حسین شاہ; born 27 August 1984) is a Pakistani politician from PML-N who is currently Provincial Minister of the Agriculture department for Punjab, Pakistan in the Maryam ministry.
+He is currently a member of the Provincial Assembly of the Punjab and had been a member of the National Assembly of Pakistan, from June 2013 to May 2018.

 Early life

 He was born on 27 August 1984.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-145 (Okara-III) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-145 (Okara-III) in the 2013 Pakistani general election.
 He received 89,025 votes and defeated an independent candidate, Rana Khizar Hayat Khan.

 During his tenure as Member of the National Assembly, he served as the Federal Parliamentary Secretary for Railways.

+In the 2024 General Elections, he was elected as member of the Punjab Assembly from PP-186 Okara-II as PML-N candidate.
+He defeated Syed Gulzar Husnain, an independent candidate supported by PTI and another IND candidate Rai Mushtaq Ahmad Kharal supported by former MPA and tv host Jugno Mohsin.